Skip to content

 headers No HTTP headers dict, supports ${SETTING_NAME} placeholders

-API Capabilities
+API Capabilities (type: api)

 API capabilities turn any REST endpoint into a tool — no Python code needed.
+The system dynamically creates a LangChain StructuredTool from the options JSON.

-GET API Example
+GET API example

 {